showner/THP2api/Readme_track.md

 ### Add husky

+We'll add a last tool: `annotate` add `gem 'annotate'` in the Gemfile in development

 You should have `node --version` > 6

 Install yarn following [THIS LINK](https://yarnpkg.com/lang/en/docs/install/#debian-stable)

 We are able to add husky tool now with: `yarn add husky@next --save-dev`

+# PACKAGE.JSON file